 Testing for ‘Spring Semester’ starts right after Inter Part II supplementary examinations.
 Procedure for confirmation of admission remains same as for Fall-Semester classes.

 Students are offered summer semester to pass the subjects they fail or to improve the grades.
 However, new admissions are not granted in the summer semester.

 Admission is always granted on provisional basis.
 It is the responsibility of the student to get the same converted into permanent admission by completing the documentation and admission formalities such as submitting board transcripts proving that the student has passed the Intermediate exams with required marks etc.

 For Engineering, Architecture, Fashion Design, DPT, Media Studies, Law and Nutrition programs, students after completing their admission requirements can reserve their seats by submitting the registration fee.
-The registration fee is refunded only if a student fails to achieve required marks in Inter exams.
 For all other programs, the seats are not reserved and admissions are offered after the announcement of Inter results.

 Students have to pass admission test with 60% marks and a panel Interview to be eligible for admissions at USA.
 For Bachelors in engineering programs students must achieve minimum of 60% marks cumulatively in the Intermediate Part I & II examinations.
 For all other subjects, students must achieve a minimum of 50% marks in Intermediate Part I & II exams.